The Most Important Local Search Ranking Factors You Need to Know Now

-Being on top of search results is one of the most important assets for digital marketing today.
 This is especially true for multi-location businesses that want to bring more customers from online searches into their stores.
-Based on the results of the Local Search Ranking Factors Survey, we guide you through the most important ranking factors for local searches on Google.
+Based on the results of the Local Search Ranking Factors Survey, we guide you through the most important ranking factors for Google local search.

 What is the Local Search Ranking Factors Survey?

 The goal of the survey is to deliver a guideline to businesses, agencies, and brands about what is most impactful to their local search ranking.
-Keep in mind that the exact impact of each ranking factor will vary based on a number of different elements including business size, industry, geographical location, and more.
+Keep in mind that the exact impact of these ranking factors will vary based on a number of different elements including business size, industry, geographical location, and more.

-The survey reviews both a business’ local map pack ranking and local organic position.
-The map pack or standard ‘local ranking’ is a Google My Business listing and how it appears on search and maps.
+The survey reviews both a business’ local map pack ranking and search position.
+The map pack or standard ‘local ranking’ is a Google Business Profile and how it appears on search and maps.
 Local organic ranking is where a local landing page (blue link) appears in search results for local intents and queries.
 While related, local map pack and local organic ranking should be measured and tracked separately as the elements and weights of these elements vary in how impactful they are to a business’ visibility.

 Local Map Pack Results